 It's not too soon, right?

 This year, I approached the recipe from a different angle.
-Taking a cue from my Peachy Pumpkin Scones, I decided to marry pumpkin with another flavor.
+I decided to marry pumpkin with orange.

 What if I took pumpkin purée and allspice and merged them with orange extract?
 A bolt of excitement ran through me.
 Sometimes, you just know something's going to be fabulous.

 And, friends, I don't want to brag (but I'll go ahead and do so).
 This is the best pumpkin French Toast I've ever had.

 And that's coming from someone who's ordered it at restaurants.
 (I once sent my breakfast back to the kitchen at a fancy hotel because the pumpkin French Toast was overly spiced and under cooked.
 Yuck!)